-Until the above stove is manufactured, I'll take you through the multitude of choices you do have.
-I'll define the stove category, list the pros and cons, and provide a few options.
-Finally, I'll describe the stoves I use.
+Until the above stove is manufactured, I’ll take you through your many choices.
+I’ll define the stove category, list the pros and cons, and provide a few options.
+Finally, I’ll describe the stoves I use.

-How To Choose a Backpacking Stove – My Own Requirements
+How To Choose a Backpacking Stove – My Requirements

-- Weight – This is high up on my list since I do a lot of long distance hiking.
-My goal is always to reduce weight as I get older and want to reduce wear and tear on my body.
-Hopefully this means I hike longer.
+- Weight – This is high on my list since I do a lot of long-distance hiking.
+My goal is always to reduce weight as I get older and reduce wear and tear on my body.
+Hopefully, this means I will hike longer.

-- Ease of Use – I would like a stove that is easy to set-up, start.
+- Ease of Use – I would like a stove that is easy to set up and start.

 - Convenient – It should be relatively easy to find fuel.

-- Durable – I don't want to mess with a stove a lot, so durability in a rugged environment is important.
+- Durable – I don’t want to mess with a stove a lot, so durability in a rugged environment is essential.

 How To Choose a Backpacking Stove – Categories